lbl-srg/obc/specification/source/benefitsToRatePayers.rst

 will result in improved design and implementation of building controls, resulting in more robust and efficient operation of commercial buildings.
-This will lead to more reliable provision of thermal and visual comfort while reducing both energy costs and equipment maintenance costs.
+This will lead to more reliable provision of thermal and visual comfort while reducing both energy costs and equipment maintenance costs :cite:`FernandezEtAl2017:1`.

 The energy savings from widespread adoption of the processes and tools can be estimated as follows.
 A major barrier to achieving the state’s statutory energy goals is